timmyfaraday/HarmonicPowerModels.jl/README.md

 ```

 ## Acknowledgements
-This code has been developed at BASF Antwerp and CSIRO.
+This code has been developed at BASF Antwerp, KU Leuven, and CSIRO.
 The primary developers are:
   - Tom Van Acker ([@timmyfaraday](https://github.com/timmyfaraday)),
   - Hakan Ergun ([@hakanergun](https://github.com/hakanergun)), and
   - Frederik Geth ([@frederikgeth](https://github.com/frederikgeth)).